 UPPS No. 04.04.09

-The purpose of this UPPS is to set forth the university’s policies and procedures regarding volunteers who perform services for Texas State.
+The purpose of this policy is to set forth the university’s procedures regarding volunteers who perform services for Texas State, and conditions under which Texas State employees can volunteer with outside organizations (see UPPS No. 04.04.06, Outside Employment and Activities).
 This policy applies to all volunteers, with the exception of the following:

 volunteers who perform services for corporations, foundations, and similar organizations that have approved, written contractual relationships with Texas State or The Texas State University System (TSUS) Board of Regents; and

-individuals who serve as unpaid faculty members and are separately contracted (see AA/PPS 04.01.03, Unpaid Faculty).
+individuals who serve as unpaid faculty members and are separately contracted (see AA/PPS No. 04.01.03, Unpaid Faculty).

-If a current Texas State employee wishes to volunteer his or her services to Texas State for civic, humanitarian or charitable reasons, the proposed volunteer service must be in a different occupational capacity from that in which the employee is employed.
-Additionally, Texas State employees are prohibited from volunteering their services for the same account manager who employs them.
+If a current Texas State employee wishes to volunteer his or her services to Texas State for civic, humanitarian, or charitable reasons, the proposed volunteer service must be in a different occupational capacity from that in which the employee is employed.
+Texas State employees may not volunteer with Texas State, performing tasks that are consistent with their normal job duties without being compensated for their time.

 - “Volunteer” means a person who performs services for Texas State without the expectation of compensation.
 “Volunteer” does not include: (1) members or former members of The Texas State University System Board of Regents; (2) students performing duties associated with their academic work or with other university functions; or (3) persons who participate as subjects in research and sponsored programs.